daniloefl/quantumToysGWT/README.md

 # quantumToysGWT

-This is a Web Application built using Google
+This solves the Schroedinger equation in 1D using the Numerov method.
-Web Toolkit 2.8.0 to transform Java into JavaScript.
+It has two interfaces: one is built using the Google Web Toolkit and compiles Java into JaveScript to be shown in a Web browser.
+The other generates a Java Web Start application, which can be loaded if the user has Java installed in his/her computer.

-It solves the Schroedinger equation in 1D using the Numerov method and shows the result on the web page.
+# Installing the Google Web Toolkit implementation

 To compile, please unzip the Google Web Toolkit, update this line of build.xml to point to your installation of the Google Web Toolkit: